FAQ

 • What can I expect from a Hakomi session?

 Hakomi is a mindfulness-based, somatic psychotherapy.
-In a Hakomi session, we slow down and tune in to your present-moment experience—sensations, thoughts, emotions, gestures—as opportunities to deeper understanding and healing.
+In a Hakomi session, we slow down and tune in to your present-moment experience such as sensations, thoughts, emotions, or gestures as opportunities to deeper understanding and healing.
 Sessions often include guided mindfulness, gentle explorations, and slow unfolding of how past experiences shape your current life.
 You can expect a compassionate, nonjudgmental space that honors your inner wisdom.

 • What can I expect in a first session